OpenSlides/openslides-backend/docs/presenters/get_user_editable.md

 ## Logic

-It iterates over the given `user_ids` and calculates whether a user can be updated depending on permissions in shared committees and meetings, OML and the user-scope.
+It iterates over the given `user_ids` and calculates whether a user can be updated depending on the given payload fields, permissions in shared committees and meetings, OML and the user-scope.
 The user scope is defined [here](https://github.com/OpenSlides/OpenSlides/wiki/Users#user-scopes).
 The payload field permissions are described [here](https://github.com/OpenSlides/openslides-backend/blob/main/docs/actions/user.update.md) and [here](https://github.com/OpenSlides/openslides-backend/blob/main/docs/actions/user.create.md).

 ## Permissions